A Microscope into the Dark Matter of Interpretability

 Feature absorption.
 You learn two separate features in your SAE that are describing the same ground-truth feature - as a result, representations with that ground-truth feature are split across the two learned features without any discernable pattern (i.e. the difference between the two features is spurious).

 Feature shrinkage.
 SAEs routinely underestimate the intensity of a given feature.
-It happens because of the sparsity penalty during training - see this work for a clear example and more.
+It happens because of the sparsity penalty during training .
 JumpReLUs largely mitigate this issue, but itās related to the first two because it happens due to learning entangled features (an SAE will underestimate a featureās intensity because it wants to account for other features that will interfere).

-All three of these issues stem from the same underlying cause: SAE features are not necessarily atomic.
+The reason these happen is because SAE features are not necessarily atomic.
 They might need to be broken down or grouped together, but itās difficult to tell which is which, and the training objective doesnāt bias the model one way or the other.
-This begs the question: what is an atomic feature?
+This begs the question: how should we organize features?

 A paper from UChicago attempts to answer this question .
 They split up features in two dimensions: hierarchical features, such as organism -> (plant -> (tree, bush, etc.), animal -> (bird, reptile, fish, etc.)), and categorical features, such as (dog, cat, hamster, etc.).
 Hierarchical features are organized orthogonally to each other, while categorical features organize themselves into polytopes.

-Consider a new architecture that did learn features hierarchically.
-What would that look like?
-It should assign features to a hierarchy, with parent and child features, such that any time a feature is activated, itās parent will also be activated, and zero or one of itās children will be activated.
-Then, we could address the three issues presented in the previous section:
+We define a feature hierarchy to consist of parent and child features, such that any time a feature is activated, itās parent will also be activated, and zero or one of itās children will be activated.
+This addresses the three issues presented in the previous section:

 If a feature splits, then we define the base feature as higher in the hierarchy, and the split features as lower in the hierarchy.